-Carrying out non-emergency repairs within these timescales means that we can obtain value for money, protect our property and most importantly ensure your comfort.
+Carrying out non-emergency repairs within these timescales means that we can obtain value for money, protect our property and, most importantly, ensure your comfort.
+How can we improve?

-Whilst we are still performing well, we are facing challenges of contractor and material availability and costs.
+Whilst we have improved our performance and are still performing well, we are facing challenges of contractor and material availability and costs.
 We are in constant communication with contractors with a view to improving.
 We are carefully monitoring the quality of major repair contracts to try to limit some of the non-emergency repairs required going forward.
-We will be reflecting on our staffing and structure to support our repairs & maintenance service.
+[19]